Peer Support.

 Being a key support for someone living with a complex physical disability can present a unique set of challenges.
 Recognising this, AQA has paired up with Independence Australia to run a monthly Family and Friends support group.
 This group offers you a safe and friendly space to learn from others, share your experiences and improve your strategies for self-care.
 It’s an opportunity to have your questions answered in a confidential and supportive environment.

 Check out our Events page to find the date and time of the next meeting.
-To get the zoom link for the meeting, contact Jenny Koadlow on 0403 046 816 or email [email protected]
+Alternatively, get in touch with Jenny and Sam on [email protected]

 What's Out There (WOT) Days